Adjustment of Status Lawyer Philadelphia

 With that said, an application for adjustment of status is a complex process.
 There are many pitfalls which may lead to delay or denial of one’s application.
 The Immigration Attorneys at The Law Offices of Greg Prosmushkin, P.C. will assist you, ensuring your application process is handled as smoothly and professionally as possible.

 How Does the Process Work?

-In order to apply for Adjustment of Status, in the vast majority of cases you must have entered the country legally (although there are a few exceptions to this general principle).
+In order to apply for Adjustment of Status, in the vast majority of cases you must have entered the country legally (although there are a few exceptions to this general rule).
 In general, your application must be filed by a citizen or LPR on your behalf.
 The application must include a basis for immigration, such as:

-- Familial Relationship – Family-based immigrant visas are issued via a preference based system: (1) unmarried children under the age of 21, (2) spouses of citizens or LPRs and their unmarried children, (3) married children and their spouses and minor children, and (4) siblings of adult U.S. citizens and their spouses and minor children.
+- Familial Relationship – Family-Based Immigrant Visas are issued via a preference based system: (1) unmarried children under the age of 21, (2) spouses of citizens or LPRs and their unmarried children, (3) married children and their spouses and minor children, and (4) siblings of adult U.S. citizens and their spouses and minor children.

 - Employer/Employee – In the world’s competitive market place, many American based companies may seek to hire talent from outside the country.
 As such, an employer may support an individual’s application.

 - Humanitarian Basis – Individuals may be considered when they can demonstrate the need to remain in America based upon concerns over humanitarian issues.